Paramount Group, Inc. (PGRE) Bundle

 Initial capital/funding

-For more insights into the investors and motivations behind the company, explore: Exploring Paramount Group, Inc. (PGRE) Investor Profile: Who’s Buying and Why?
+For a deeper dive into who is backing the company and the implications of this recent acquisition, you should read Exploring Paramount Group, Inc. (PGRE) Investor Profile: Who's Buying and Why?

 Paramount Group, Inc. (PGRE) Ownership Structure